vraoum/vroom-stats/README.md

 It will also use LEDs, or a screen, to show a few things we will eventually chose.

-### Web app
+### Web API

-The webapp (.NET 6 Blazor) will consist of some webpages that summaries the stats about the different cars that connected to our IOT system.

-To retrieve values from the car, there will be HTTP REST API Endpoints and also serve a Websocket server.
+The web API (.NET 6) will consist of an API with Rest and WebSocket endpoints to append and retrieve data of a car by a webapp or the Raspberry Pi on a car.

 #### API Endpoints